BRUEGHEL La Force

 Created between 1559 and 1561, Pieter Bruegel sought to make this suite of Seven Virtues as a sequel to his previous Seven Deadly Sins.
 They were originally a series of seven preparatory drawings, only to be engraved by Philips Galle and later published by Hieronymus Cock.
 Most of these works have been printed on fine, watermarked paper.

-Fortitude (Latin Fortitudo) is represented as a courageous angel, standing upon the neck of evil as she tethers the chain around his neck.
+Fortitude (Latin Fortitude) is represented as a courageous angel, standing upon the neck of evil as she tethers the chain around his neck.
 Nothing seems to distract her, amidst the brewing and tumultuous scene of men in the background, conquering their evil vices.
 It is splendidly engraved, with fruitful detail and endless action.
 Featuring the Gothic P with Flower watermark (Br.
 8641).

 Two lines of Latin in lower margin: animum vincere, iracundiam cohibere caeteraq[ue] vitia et affectus cohibere vera fortitudo est. (To conquer one’s impulses, to restrain anger and the other vices and emotions: this is the true fortitude).